liljencrantz/crush/README.md

 ### Materilised data

-The output of many commands is a table stream, i.e. a streaming datastructure consisting of rows with identical structure.
+The output of many commands is a table stream, i.e. a streaming data structure consisting of rows with identical structure.
 Some commands, like `cat` instead output a binary stream.

 These streams can not be rewound and can only be consumed once.
-This is sometimes vital, as it means that one can work on datasets larger than your computers memory, and even infinite datasets.
+This is sometimes vital, as it means that one can work on data sets larger than your computers memory, and even infinite data sets.

-But sometimes, streaming datases are inconvenient, especially if one wants to use the same dataset twice.
+But sometimes, streaming data sets are inconvenient, especially if one wants to use the same dataset twice.

     crush> files := (ls)